dingus221/PRMasterServer/README.md

 2. Open **PRMasterServer.sln**, and build.
 This should download via NuGet any extra packages required.

-3. Run **PRMasterServer.exe +db logindb.db3 +game civ4bts +servers login,cdkey,natneg** (it will include civ4 vanilla and japan version too).
-That will get 29900(profile) and 27901(natneg) servers running.
+3. Run **PRMasterServer.exe +db logindb.db3 +game civ4bts +servers natneg** (it will include civ4 vanilla and japan version too).
+That will get 27901(natneg) server running.

 4. Get python 2.7.8.

+5. Run GPC4.py.
+That will get 29900(GS Presence) and 29901 (GP Search) servers running

-5. Run SBQRC4.py.
+6. Run SBQRC4.py.
 That will get 28910(ServerBrowser) and 27900 (Q&R) servers running

-6. Run miniircd.py.
+7. Run miniircd.py.
 That will get 6667(irc) server running.

-7. Check that skype is not listening on port 80.
+8. Check that skype is not listening on port 80.

 That's all<br>